allinbits/dither/docs/software-design.md

 #### 2.2.3 Dither Client

-THe Dither client is a cod
+THe Dither client is an interchangeable component of Dither.
+We plan on building and maintaining three separate clients in order to be as accessible to as large of an audience as possible.

 ##### 2.2.3.1 Dither Web
 The Dither Web Client is a graphical user interface built with modern web technologies.
 It is the first client that we will build for Dither, and it will serve as the reference implementation for the iOS and Android applications.